MissionCriticalCloud/cosmic-packaging/README.md

 3. Execute the following comment:
    - ./package_cosmic -d centos7 -f [path_to_cosmic]

+Once the build is done, the RPMs can be found at the following location:

+* packaging/dist/rpmbuild/RPMS/x86_64

 ## Dependencies

 Before packging the RPMs, please make sure that you have built Cosmic.
 Find out how to build Cosmic here: [Cosmic](https://github.com/MissionCriticalCloud/cosmic).